yoember/yoember.github.io/index.md

 * My Twitter: [@zoltan_nz](https://www.twitter.com/zoltan_nz)
 * My Website: [zoltan.nz](http://zoltan.nz)

-Don't hesitate to send me a message on Ember.js community Slack Channel.

 * Ember.js Community Slack: [@zoltan](https://embercommunity.slack.com/messages/general/team/zoltan/)

-Or leave a comment at the [bottom of this page](#disqus_thread).
+* Or just leave a message in the comment section [at the bottom of this page](#disqus_thread).

-Contributors: [@jkeat](https://github.com/jkeat), I really appreciate the effort you have put into proofreading this [Ember tutorial](http://yoember.com). [@sigu](https://github.com/sigu), [@batisteo](https://github.com/batisteo), thanks guys for fixing too.

-## Other tutorials, examples
+After you finished this tutorial you can learn more advance topics following the README of this repository:

 * ProductApp - a tutorial where we build an online store together with Ember.js, WIP: [https://github.com/zoltan-nz/product-app](https://github.com/zoltan-nz/product-app)
-* MapTouch - playing with d3.js, animation and canvases: [https://github.com/zoltan-nz/map-touch](https://github.com/zoltan-nz/map-touch)
-* Bookstore API (Ruby on Rails): [https://github.com/zoltan-nz/bookstore-api](https://github.com/zoltan-nz/bookstore-api)
-* Bookstore Client (Ember.js): [https://github.com/zoltan-nz/bookstore-client](https://github.com/zoltan-nz/bookstore-client)
-* Contacts App Client (Ember.js): [https://github.com/zoltan-nz/contacts-app-client](https://github.com/zoltan-nz/contacts-app-client)
-* Chat App (Ember.js): [https://github.com/zoltan-nz/chat-app-v2](https://github.com/zoltan-nz/chat-app-v2)

 ## Contents